marandino/front-end-assessment/README.md

 ## My train of thought about the stack.

 ### TypeScript:
-Decided on using TS, mainly to avoid flooding the components with useless information, that could be displayed by TypeScript.
+Decided on using TS, mainly to avoid flooding the components with useless information that could be displayed by TypeScript.

 ### Next.js:
 This was my first time using Vercel (Usually I go for a full deploy using Digital Ocean) so I wanted to try Next.js.
 It's been a wonderful time; using this piece of tech.